jwinkler2083233/iqpuzzle/README.md

 I wrote the first version in 2004, so it's using the coding style from that period.

+Here are a couple of generated solutions.
+The coordinates are x, y.
+You can think of x as index into a row.

 	From: 0, 2	to	0, 4
 	From: 2, 2	to	0, 2